x3rocode/RealtimeAuctionApp/README.md

 # Realtime Auction App with firestore!...😎

-Use it with Realtime Auction Servier! -> https://github.com/fascinate98/RealtimeAuctionServer.git <br>
+Use it with Realtime Auction Server! -> https://github.com/fascinate98/RealtimeAuctionServer.git <br>